GIT-STATUS(1) Git Manual GIT-STATUS(1)

 forms

-ORIG_PATH is where the renamed/copied contents came from.
+where <orig-path> is where the renamed/copied contents came from.

-ORIG_PATH is only shown when the entry is renamed or copied.
+<orig-path> is only shown when the entry is renamed or copied.
 The

-XY is a two-letter status code.
+<xy> is a two-letter status code XY.

-->) are separated from each other by a
+The fields (including the ->) are separated from each other by a

 single space.
 If a filename contains whitespace or other nonprintable